kurron/spring-boot-sample-groovy/README.md

 TODO

 #License and Credits
-This project is licensed under a closed license and is coyprighted by Transparent Language (c).
+This project is licensed under the [Apache License Version 2.0, January 2004](http://www.apache.org/licenses/).

 #List of Changes